Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     pdsh -w ncn-m00[1-3]  '(cd /var/opt/cray/sdu; if [ -L "collection" ]; then if [ "$(readlink collection)" = "collection-local" ]; then rm collection; ln -s collection-mount collection; systemctl restart cray-sdu-rda; fi; fi)'
     ```

+1. (`ncn-m001#`) Check that `spire` pods have started.

+    **Note:** Because no containers are running, all pods first transition to an `Error` state.
+The `Error` state indicates that their containers were stopped.
+The `kubelet` on each node
+    restarts the containers for each pod.
+The `RESTARTS` column of the `kubectl get pods -A` command increments as each pod progresses through the restart sequence.

+    Monitor the status of the `spire-jwks` pods to ensure they restart and enter the `Running` state.

+    ```bash
+    kubectl get pods -n spire -o wide | grep spire-jwks
+    ```

+    Example output:

+    ```text
+    spire-jwks-6b97457548-gc7td    2/3  CrashLoopBackOff   9    23h   10.44.0.117  ncn-w002 <none>   <none>
+    spire-jwks-6b97457548-jd7bd    2/3  CrashLoopBackOff   9    23h   10.36.0.123  ncn-w003 <none>   <none>
+    spire-jwks-6b97457548-lvqmf    2/3  CrashLoopBackOff   9    23h   10.39.0.79   ncn-w001 <none>   <none>
+    ```

+   1. (`ncn-m001#`) If the `spire-jwks` pods indicate `CrashLoopBackOff`, then restart the Spire deployment.

+       ```bash
+       kubectl rollout restart -n spire deployment spire-jwks
+       ```

+   1. (`ncn-m001#`) Rejoin Spire on the worker and master NCNs, to avoid issues with Spire tokens.

+       ```bash
+       kubectl rollout restart -n spire daemonset request-ncn-join-token kubectl rollout status -n spire daemonset request-ncn-join-token
+       ```

+   1. (`ncn-m001#`) Rejoin Spire on the storage NCNs, to avoid issues with Spire tokens.

+       ```bash
+       /opt/cray/platform-utils/spire/fix-spire-on-storage.sh
+       ```

 1. (`ncn-m001#`) Monitor the status of the management cluster and which pods are restarting (as indicated by either a `Running` or `Completed` state).

+    **Note:** Because no containers are running, all pods first transition to an `Error` state.
+The error state indicates that their containers were stopped.
+The `kubelet` on each node
+    restarts the containers for each pod.
+The `RESTARTS` column of the `kubectl get pods -A` command increments as each pod progresses through the restart sequence.

     ```bash
     kubectl get pods -A -o wide | grep -v -e Running -e Completed